jdhao/blog_source/kitty_config_mac.md

 # How to open URLs?

-Iterm2 has the feature to open a URL in default browser if you press
+Iterm2 has a feature to open a URL in default browser if you press <kbd>
-<kbd>Ctrl</kbd> and click the URL link.
-In Kitty, we can achieve the same
+Ctrl</kbd> and click the URL link.
+In kitty, you can press <kbd>Ctrl</kbd> +
-behavior with the following settings:
+<kbd>Shift</kbd> and then click the left mouse to open a URL.

+If you are using the lastest version of Kitty (tested on kitty 0.23), you can also add the following kitty config:

 ```
-# show single underline when hovering the mouse over URL
-url_style single
-open_url_modifiers ctrl
+mouse_map ctrl+left press ungrabbed,grabbed mouse_click_url
 ```

 # Tab configuration